nstuyvesant/baldr/README.md

 ### Testing

-1. To retrieve a customer-facing report, go to [http://localhost:3000/?cloud=demo.perfectomobile.com&date=2018-06-19&securityToken=YOUR-SECURITY-TOKEN](http://localhost:3000/?cloud=demo.perfectomobile.com&date=2018-06-19&securityToken=)
+1. To retrieve a customer-facing report, go to [http://localhost:3000/?cloud=demo.perfectomobile.com&date=2018-06-19&securityToken=YOUR-SECURITY-TOKEN](http://localhost:3000/?cloud=demo.perfectomobile.com&date=2018-06-19&securityToken=) replacing YOUR-SECURITY-TOKEN with the value you got from the Prerequisite step

-2. To view JSON returned by the API, go to [http://localhost:3000/api/?cloud=demo.perfectomobile.com&date=2018-06-19&securityToken=YOUR-SECURITY-TOKEN](http://localhost:3000/api/?cloud=demo.perfectomobile.com&date=2018-06-19&securityToken=)
+2. To view JSON returned by the API, go to [http://localhost:3000/api/?cloud=demo.perfectomobile.com&date=2018-06-19&securityToken=YOUR-SECURITY-TOKEN](http://localhost:3000/api/?cloud=demo.perfectomobile.com&date=2018-06-19&securityToken=) replacing YOUR-SECURITY-TOKEN with the value you got from the Prerequisite step

-3. To submit JSON via the API, go to [http://localhost:3000/editor.html?cloud=demo.perfectomobile.com&securityToken=YOUR-SECURITY-TOKEN](http://localhost:3000/editor.html?cloud=demo.perfectomobile.com&securityToken=)
+3. To submit JSON via the API, go to [http://localhost:3000/editor.html?cloud=demo.perfectomobile.com&securityToken=YOUR-SECURITY-TOKEN](http://localhost:3000/editor.html?cloud=demo.perfectomobile.com&securityToken=)  replacing YOUR-SECURITY-TOKEN with the value you got from the Prerequisite step

 ### Production Setup